mandelbrot-walker/Photonic-pspliiter-fm/README.md

 * matplotlib

 ### Running visualization starter
-The starter code takes in the desired csv and sample index and outputs a jpg image of the hole vector structure in the provided sample index. (need to fix os path ni code)
+The starter code takes in the desired csv and sample index and outputs a jpg image of the hole vector structure in the provided sample index. (need to fix os path in code)
 ![](./Hole_vector_examples.png)
 ```bash
 python Visualize.py SiN_TE.csv 50